kb2ma/device-coap-c-pre-holding/README.md

 ## Testing/Simulation

-You can use simulated data to test this service with libcoap's `coap-client` command line tool, like the examples below.
+You can use simulated data to test this service with libcoap's `coap-client` command line tool.
+The examples below are organized by the SecurityMode defined in the configuration.

-**nosec**
+**NoSec**
 ```
    $ coap-client -m post -e 1001 coap://172.17.0.1/a1r/d1/int
 ```